chrisale/ECForecastGrabber/README.md

 # Environment Canada Forecast Perl Script
-This cronjob and perl script running on your webserver or local computer will pull the text forecasts from Environment Canada and make them into a text and HTML based file that can be embedded into any webpage or blog with an \<iframe> element.
+This cronjob and perl script running on your webserver or local computer will pull the text city and marine forecasts from Environment Canada and make them into a text and HTML based file that can be embedded into any webpage or blog with an \<iframe> element.

 It also augments the text with links, colours and other features that bring a little more interactivity to the plain text.